 Cotton Blend Yarn is an amazing fiber you must add into your yarn stash!
 I was shopping around on Lion Brand’s site (as I do more than I’d like to admit) when I noticed something.
-Lion Brand has a ton of cotton yarn blends!
+Lion Brand has a ton of 100% cotton and cotton yarn blends!
 From acrylic cotton blends to one of my favorites, comfy cotton blend yarn, there are a ton of options for you to try if you want to crochet with cotton!

-So, I have rounded up a few of my favorite cotton blend yarns from Lion Brand and some new-to-me fibers that I am trying for the first time!
-In this post I will tell you about these different cotton blend yarns and some crochet patterns for these cotton blend fibers!
-Keep scrolling through for learn more about these cotton and cotton blend yarns and patterns to make with cotton!
+So, I have rounded up a few of my favorite cotton and cotton blend yarns from Lion Brand along with patterns you can make with them!
+Keep scrolling through for learn more about these 100% cotton and cotton blend yarns and patterns to make with cotton!